subhanahmed047/docker-express-demo/readme.md

 1. Download or Clone this repo to your local machine.
 2. Navigate to the app folder using command line.
-3. run `docker-compose build`.
+3. Run `docker-compose build`.
-4. Once done, run `docker-compose up`.
+4. Once done, Run `docker-compose up`.